 We know Jesus died for us.
 And the angel of death will pass over all those who partake of Christ through faith.
 The blood of his sacrifice covers their sins.
 But how could God forgive people who lived before Christ’s coming?

 Some people believe that the way of salvation in Old Testament times was by obeying the Law of Moses, and only since the time of Christ are people saved through faith in his work on the cross.
 But it’s impossible to attain righteousness before God by keeping the Law of Moses.
-If that’s how we seek God’s acceptance, we must keep all the Law.
-But because we are sinful (Romans 3:23) we have no chance of succeeding.
+Because we are sinful (Romans 3:23) we have no chance of succeeding.
 If keeping the Law was the only path to salvation before the time of Christ, then no one was saved before Christ came, because everyone has broken God’s Law.

 So what was the source or basis for their forgiveness?
 Wasn’t Jesus’ death necessary for salvation?
 Yes, it was.
 The apostle John wrote:

 My dear children, I write this to you so that you will not sin.
 But if anybody does sin, we have an advocate with the Father—Jesus Christ, the Righteous One.
 He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.
 (1 John 2:1-2)

 Christ’s sacrificial death was an eternal act that transcended time.
 He died for all people whoever lived and whoever will live.
 It provided the basis for forgiveness, and was sufficient both for those who lived before him and those who came after him.

 Hebrews provides a detailed discussion about the sacrifices of the Law of Moses, and contrasts them with the sacrifice of Christ.